jaerith/EthgineLite/README.md

 ## Quick Runthrough

-After installing the Truffle framework and configuring starting your local blockchain, change directory to the EthgineLite repo and compile the contracts:
+After installing the Truffle framework and configuring/starting your local blockchain, change directory to the EthgineLite repo and compile the contracts:

 ```
 $ truffle compile